-United States and International MICR Standards still require the printed MICR line information to be of the highest quality and durability.
+United States and International MICR Standards still require the printed MICR line information to be of the highest quality and durability, and be printed with magnetic ink or toner.
 Additionally, issues related to check fraud continue to place high importance on print quality.
-For these reasons, the quality and durability of information printed with Source Technologies Secure MICR Printers remains a key new product development criterion.
+For these reasons, the quality and durability of information printed with Source Technologies' Secure MICR Printers remains a key new product development criterion.